OmarAlfaSoftware/Galaxus/src/GalaxusIntegration.README.md

 - **Logging**: Serilog (with PostgreSQL sink) provides robust, queryable audit trails for all integration activity.
 - **Database**: Npgsql.EntityFrameworkCore.PostgreSQL is required for PostgreSQL, the recommended DB for this solution.
 - **Testing**: xUnit, Moq, AutoFixture, FluentAssertions, and EFCore.InMemory ensure the solution is reliable and maintainable.
 - **API & Documentation**: Swashbuckle and OpenAPI packages provide interactive documentation and testing for internal APIs.
+All controllers are now mapped and visible in Swagger.
 - **Security**: JWT Bearer authentication secures the API endpoints.

 ## Summary

 This solution is ready for robust, maintainable Galaxus integration, following best practices for .NET, validation, logging, and testability.
 Each package is chosen to address a specific requirement from the Galaxus integration guide or to support modern .NET development patterns.
+All API controllers and endpoints are now mapped and visible in Swagger UI for easy testing and documentation.